Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 Then edit the above lines of code to:

-You can see that the step for homing the Z-axis has been removed, and we now only home the X-axis and the Y-axis.
+You can see that the step for homing the Z-axis has been removed, and now you only home the X-axis and the Y-axis.

 Next, in the Arduino IDE go to File > Examples > grbl > grblUpload.